Photo by Martin Falbisoner

 Price: €300–2,000/night | Location: Frana Supila 14, Old City (just outside the Ploče Gate)

-Grand Villa Argentina is the most celebrated historic hotel in Dubrovnik — the extraordinary Belle Époque main villa (the 1922 villa, the original luxury hotel of the Adriatic, the extraordinary cliff-edge position east of the Ploče Gate), the extraordinary sea-view pools (the most extraordinary pool terrace in Dubrovnik — the extraordinary three pools cascading down the cliff face to the Adriatic platform, the most photographed hotel amenity in Croatia), and the extraordinary history (King Edward VIII and Wallis Simpson, Princess Margaret, and Elizabeth Taylor are among the most celebrated guests).
-The extraordinary Esplanade restaurant (the finest hotel restaurant in Dubrovnik — the extraordinary Adriatic terrace, the extraordinary seafood menu).
+Grand Villa Argentina is one of the most celebrated historic hotels in Dubrovnik — the Belle Époque main villa (the 1922 villa, the original luxury hotel of the Adriatic, with a cliff-edge position east of the Ploče Gate), the sea-view pools (the standout pool terrace in Dubrovnik — three pools cascading down the cliff face to the Adriatic platform, the most photographed hotel amenity in Croatia), and a storied history (King Edward VIII and Wallis Simpson, Princess Margaret, and Elizabeth Taylor are among its well-known guests).
+The Esplanade restaurant (the finest hotel restaurant in Dubrovnik — an Adriatic terrace, a strong seafood menu).

 Villa Dubrovnik — City Panorama